Vatavuk/verano-http/README.md

 ).touch();
 ```
 If you need additional functionality just implement `ApacheContext` and provide
-as an argument to `ApacheWire`.
+it as an argument to `ApacheWire`.

 #### Custom Wires
-Verano-http runs on Apache http client using `ApacheWire`.
-If you need a different
-engine, make your custom implementation of `Wire` interface.

 You can also make custom `Wire` decorators to enrich http requests.
 Let's say
 you need a custom authentication for requests towards remote api.